Profisee/webhooktemplate/NodeTemplate/readme.md

 Two endpoints are available in this application.
 They operate in the following manner:

 - **webhooks/workflow-activity** - This endpoint demonstrates receiving a JSON object payload from a workflow.
-The webhook simply ogs the payload and then returns a response object.
+The webhook simply logs the payload and then returns a response object.
 - **webhooks/subscriber** - This endpoint is to be used with eventing.
 This endpoint receives a JSON payload containing information about the event that occured.
 It then uses the data in the payload to send a request to the Profisee REST API to update the description for the corresponding record.
 This endpoint currently expects a JSON object with the following shape:

 ```